christc4/web/sites/avsbq.org/blog/childhood_in_the_east_end.md

 <img src=".pix/a_1960s_east_end_childhood.avif" style="width:100px; height: auto;">

-I'd like to give an account for what *my* childhood was like in the late 2000s and early 2010s
+I'd like to give an account for what *my* childhood was like in the late 2000s and early 2010s.
+Dislocation from what people remember and what history rremembers

 Memories deteriorate and I assume this will undergo many revisions until I'm satisfied I've given an exact and honest account...